 My husband says Krakow is the best trip we ever took and that Krakow is his favorite city in the world.

 Krakow is my favorite city in Europe, without a doubt.
 I just can’t commit to the whole world.
-I personally can’t label something as all-encompassing best in the world because there’s no single answer that wins for every potential desired experience.

 * * *